 1) PLAN YOUR SUPPLIES

 It may be important to keep in mind if you are going to be in less affluent countries that there is a worldwide insulin shortage.
 Insulin producing companies try to keep all pharmacies stocked at all times – but if you need insulin at the last minute, it is possible that not every pharmacy will have what you need in stock.
-So it’s always best to plan ahead. * This is information I recently learned on my travels when I met two traveling employees from Novo Nordisk – one of the world’s leading insulin producers.
+So it’s always best to plan ahead. * This is information I learned on while traveling with diabetes.
+I met two traveling employees from Novo Nordisk – one of the world’s leading insulin producers.

 **Also want to add – over a year after writing this article, it is becoming increasingly more challenging to “stock up” on medication, here in the states.
 Insurance companies are cracking down and will literally not allow you to refill a prescription “too soon”.
-I have gotten an override on this, but it took more frustrating hours on the phone explaining my circumstances.
+I got an override on this, but it took many frustrating hours on the phone explaining my circumstances.
 It also helps to ask your doctor to go with the “more is more” theory and overprescribe as though you are actually on higher doses.
 This will help your supply last longer.
 And always talk to your doctor about traveling with diabetes and managing your care before you go!

 2) TAKE CARE OF YOUR INSULIN

-I have on occasion been concerned about my insulin when I knew I would be in extreme heat for an extended period of time.
-Before I went hiking in Costa Rica, in the sweltering rainforest, I bought a thermal cup from a sporting goods store which is meant to keep liquids either hot or cold for an entire day – though I think it may work even longer.
-Before venturing into the heat, I filled it with ice and put my insulin pens that I needed for the day in the cup.
-This worked like a charm and kept everything nice and cool while I was sweating my ass off during my hike up a volcano.
+On occasion, I’ve been concerned about my insulin.
+If I know I’ll be in extreme heat for an extended period of time I want to be smart.
+Before hiking in Costa Rica, in the sweltering rainforest, I bought a thermal cup from a sporting goods store.
+It is meant to keep liquids either hot or cold for an entire day – I think it may work even longer.
+Before venturing into the heat, I fill the cup with ice and put my insulin pens needed for the day inside.
+This works like a charm.
+It keeps everything cool while I sweat my ass off hiking up a volcano.

 3) CARRY EMERGENCY SNACKS AT ALL TIMES

-This is something I try to do all the time no matter where I am, even if I am just going from home to the corner store.
+This is something I try to do always.
+No matter where I am.
+Even if I am just going from home to the corner store, I have emergency snacks.
 Any diabetic knows what a serious matter a low blood sugar can be.
 When you travel, snacks may not always be easily accessible.
 Transportation by airplanes, buses, or trains, and hiking or camping in nature, are examples of when it’s important to take extra precautionary measures before embarking.
 I never leave for any of these types of endeavors without making sure to have more than enough emergency food and drink on hand.
 I don’t recommend candy bars if you plan to be outdoors in extreme heat (for obvious reasons).
 But other packaged foods like nutra-grain bars, and certain types of cookies have a good shelf life in any climate.
 Whenever possible it is always good to have a container of juice on hand as well.

-It is good to keep in mind that you cannot bring liquids past security at most airports (However, domestic flights within many countries allow outside liquids.
+It is good to keep in mind that you cannot bring liquids past security at most airports.
+However, domestic flights within many countries allow outside liquids.
 Rules vary in each country.
-After you pass security, Most airports allow you to buy your juice and water to carry on the plane.
-However, in Mexico and Bolivia I have had post-security checks in which they did not want to allow my liquids purchased at the airport on the plane.
-However, in both instances, after talking with a supervisor, I was allowed to keep my juice and water.
+After you pass security, Most airports allow you to buy juice and water to carry on the plane.
+However, in Mexico and Bolivia I had post-security checks at the gate.
+They did not want to allow my liquids purchased at the airport on the plane.
+In both instances, after talking with a supervisor, I was allowed to keep my juice and water.
 People frequently forget that water can be equally important for diabetics to have on hand as the emergency sugar snacks are.
 High blood sugars make us thirsty and dehydrated, and our bodies crave water to flush out the excess sugar.
 So while there are not many up sides to being a diabetic – at least we can use it to keep our food and drinks at the airport!